An Org Psych Professor’s Guide to Leading Remote Teams During the Pandemic

 - Ignite employees through positive communication and meaningful work.

 Engaging leaders communicate the purpose of the team and align it with the organization’s vision and mission in a meaningful way.
 They create a sense of excitement by leveraging their team members’ “spark plugs” (i.e., the aspects of work that excite them).
 They are active listeners who create a trusting and supportive environment for their team members.
 During pandemic times, leaders should step up communication efforts to keep team members updated and hopeful, acknowledge employee needs, concerns, and challenges, and show appreciation for their resilience.
-Leaders should also pay attention to the use of appropriate communication outlets, helping employees know when best to use email, phone, video meetings, text, IM, and other modes so they do not get overwhelmed or miss critical messages.
+Leaders should also pay attention to the use of appropriate communication outlets, helping employees know when best to use email, phone, video meetings, text, IM, and other modes so they do not get overwhelmed or miss critical messages when working remotely.

 - Nurture employees by supporting career development.